7ep/demo/docs/BDD.md

             throw new cucumber.api.PendingException();
             ...
             ...

-(You will need to copy the text from the command-line output, not from here)
+            (and so on....)

+You will need to copy the text from the command-line output, not from here.
+Also, you will need to import some classes for everything to compile.
+Intellij will actually recommend imports for the @Given, @When, and @Then text.
+You can have it add the imports by putting your cursor on that text and pressing alt+enter, then selecting "import class".
+At the end you should get three imports at the top of the file (order doesn't matter):

+    import io.cucumber.java.en.Given;
+    import io.cucumber.java.en.Then;
+    import io.cucumber.java.en.When;

+    public class ReturnBookStepDefs {

 Run the Cucumber program again:

         gradlew librarybdd

 It tells us that we have pending and skipped test steps, rather than undefined steps like we had before: